GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ![albertian perspective](images/13-2/albertisketch.jpg#img-full)
 *From De Pictura (On Painting), Leon Batista Alberti, 1435*

 This general approach to creating depth goes at least as far back as Ancient Rome.
 Not much classical painting has survived to the present day, due to the nature of the materials involved (the fresco below was only preserved by the eruption of Mount Vesuvius), but we know from written accounts that they placed a high value on illusionistic representation.
-It's important to point out that this emphasis hasn't been typical, globally or historically, and the fact that pictorial art from other times and places looks, to our eyes, less "realistic" is due to differences in artistic philosophy rather than technical skill.
+It's important to point out that this emphasis hasn't been typical, globally or historically, and the fact that pictorial art from other times and places looks, to our eyes, less "realistic" is due to differences in culture and artistic philosophy rather than technical skill.

 ![roman wall painting](images/13-2/roman-wall-painting.jpg#img-full)
 *Wall Painting from the Villa of P. Fannius Synistor at Boscoreale, c.
 50-40 BC.
 Metropolitan Museum of Art, New York.*

 The fresco above shows an early use of **vanishing points**, but the projection isn't mathematically rigorous.
-The formal description of perspective doesn't appear until the Italian Renaissance, being first recorded by Leon Batista Alberti in 1425.
+A formal description of perspective doesn't appear until the Italian Renaissance, being first recorded by Leon Batista Alberti in 1435.

 ![albertian perspective](images/13-2/albertisketch2.jpg#img-full)
 *From De Pictura (On Painting), Leon Batista Alberti, 1435*